beef rogan josh

 Heat the oil in a dutch oven over medium heat.

-When all the meat is browned add the onions.
+If you need more oil add it now.
+Then add the onions to the same pot used to brown the beef.
 Cook until soft and well browned, about 10 minutes.
 Regulate the heat so the onions don't burn.

 Reduce heat to medium low.
 Move the onions to the outer edges and add a splash of oil.
 Add the whole spices (cloves, cardamom, cinnamon and bay) and cook about 30 seconds.